abelreqma/schnoz/README.md

 ### Description
 Schnoz is a tool that I wrote in Python to monitor network traffic and analyze potential threats.
-I compiled all of the small scripts regarding network analysis to create a wanted to create a multirange tool.
+I compiled all of the small scripts regarding network analysis to create a multirange tool.

 ### Features
 When running the code, there are four options that a user can choose from: